 Datadog Database Monitoring (DBM) provides comprehensive visibility into SQL queries running on your databases.
 Using DBM, you can troubleshoot database performance issues by drilling into frequently used queries and analyzing historical trends in your queries’ metrics and execution plans.

-Whether you operate self-hosted SQL Server instances or leverage Azure’s fully managed services, DBM can provide deep visibility into the databases your application depends on.
+Whether you operate self-hosted SQL Server, Azure SQL Database, or leverage Azure SQL Managed Instance, DBM can provide deep visibility into the databases your application depends on.
 In this post, we’ll cover how you can use Database Monitoring to monitor the health and performance of SQL Server and Azure Database for PostgreSQL and MySQL.

 SQL Server is a relational database management system developed by Microsoft that uses an extension of SQL called Transact-SQL (T-SQL) for its queries.
 Using T-SQL, you can write queries that SQL Server will automatically compile and cache as execution plans in order to minimize latency.
 With DBM, you can sort your queries by average latency and drill into slow queries to inspect recent trends in their performance.
 If a query begins to execute more slowly without an obvious reason, it may be experiencing plan regression.
 By selecting a query in DBM, you can compare its execution plans over time (shown below) to identify potential regressions and the most cost-effective plan to reduce execution latency.